GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/3_features.typ

 At each call of this function, each audio source reloads an entirely new signal and the simulation is performed subsequently.
 Regular speech sources, when asked to refresh their signal, draw a distinct sample from the clean speech corpus and outputs the corresponding signal.
 The latter usually consists of a complete sentence pronounced by a speaker and lasts several seconds.
-The duration of the resulting simulated audio #d-rec will differ from step to step This process suits well use cases where each _step_ is independent of the others.
+The duration of the resulting simulated audio #d-rec will differ from step to step.
+This process suits well use cases where each _step_ is independent of the others.

 *Continuous sources.*